 As the world becomes more and more digital, new career options are cropping up all the time.
 E-commerce, unheard of a few years ago, now has thousands of roles on offer – many of them in very exciting businesses.
 Be creative in looking at how your skills can be applied to new areas you may not have thought of before.

-Have a look at our career path guides to get an overview of each sector you might want to get involved in.
+Have a look at our career path guides to get an overview of each sector you might want to get into.

 There is a plethora of career options out there, full of people who have a great understanding of what the job involves.
 Talk to these people, ask them questions e.g. ‘what’s the favourite thing about the job’, ‘what’s the worst thing’, ‘what does this job lead to’, ‘what skills do you need to excel’?